shinigami1908/Portfolio/README.md

 ```
 - Completely responsive website for all types of display devices.
 - Has a light mode and dark mode that uses local storage.
+- Uses API to fetch data from CodeForces, CodeChef, Hackerrank and a library to fetch GitHub contribution graph
 - Has multiple hidden easter eggs.
 To see all click here.
 - Uses vector image to make the site load faster.
 - Has all types of animations like block animations, loop animations and hover animations.